-Jeremy Hunt and Boris Johnson will face a run-off vote of the Conservative membership to determine who becomes party leader and the new UK prime minister.
+Jeremy Hunt and Boris Johnson are facing a run-off vote of the Conservative membership to determine who becomes party leader and the new UK prime minister.

-The current foreign secretary and his predecessor were selected by the party’s Members of Parliament after several rounds of voting.
+The current foreign secretary and his predecessor were selected by the party’s Members of Parliament (MPs) on June 20 after several rounds of voting.

 Johnson is the clear frontrunner, consistently topping the politicians’ ballots by a wide margin.